DeX-9978/cia-dashboard-assessment/README.md

 - Importance of clean, minimal, and informative design.

 ---
+## 📁 Files
+- CIA Excel Assessment - Dashboard.xlsx — the main dashboard workbook, containing the dashboard and the dataset.

+---
 ## 🔒 Notes
 This dashboard was built solely based on the assessment instructions and does not contain any confidential or proprietary company data.
 All visualizations and interpretations are my own.
 ---